 Just look at the inside.
 I apologize for the blurry photo, I took a screenshot from my video hehe.

-Delicious yeast raised homemade beignets are just as good as on the streets of New Orleans.
-Try these sweet treats for a weekend breakfast!
+Delicious yeast homemade beignets are just as good as the ones on the streets of New Orleans.
+Try these sweet treats for a weekend breakfast or brunch!

 - 2 tsp dry active yeast